Where to list your car for sale in 2022

 2020 BMW X3 M For Sale on OfferUp

 OfferUp is primarily an iOS and Android mobile app that makes it crazy easy to list anything for sale, including your car.
 OfferUp had the simplest listing experience of all the sites on this list.
 I didn't even have to include the mileage, if I didn't want to.
-Similar to CarGurus, OfferUp also provides a way to verify your identity by uploading photos of your driver's license.
+Similar to Autotrader, OfferUp also provides a way to verify your identity by uploading photos of your driver's license.
 OfferUp's TruYou identity verification includes taking a selfie to check if the photo on the ID matches.

 Although you can create your listing quickly and easily on OfferUp, I recommend including as much detail as possible, even if not required by the app.
 This will help buyers find your car and will reduce unnecessary questions about details you could have put in your ad, saving you time.
 Like many of the marketplaces that aren't just for cars, I couldn't really select the options my car has.
 In fact, OfferUp automatically included incorrect information in my listing that I was unable to edit.
 For example, it added a badge that says “regular” which I assume is the type of fuel required.
 However, the X3 M definitely requires premium fuel so this is a misrepresentation that I was unable to fix.